Caramel Cake with Caramel Icing Recipe

 - Let the cake cool for about 20 minutes before frosting.

-- Make the caramel icing: In a clean saucepan, melt 3/4 cup butter, 3 and 1/2 cups brown sugar, evaporated milk, and 1/4 teaspoon salt.
+- Make the caramel icing: In a clean saucepan, melt 3/4 cup butter, 3 and 1/2 cups brown sugar, 1/2 cup + 1/3 cup evaporated milk (or heavy cream), and 1/4 teaspoon salt.
 Bring it to a boil over medium heat.
 Once it is at a rolling boil, set a timer for 10 minutes, stirring occasionally.
 The caramel should be a bit thicker by the end of 10 minutes, and should coat the back of a spoon.
 Remove from heat.
 Add 1 and 1/2 teaspoons vanilla and stir.

 - Fill a large bowl with ice water.
 Place the entire pan of frosting into the ice bath, making sure you don't get any water in the caramel.
-Let it sit for 5-10 minutes, stirring the edges of the pan occasionally.
+Let it sit for 5-8 minutes, stirring the edges of the pan occasionally.
 See photos.
 Keep an eye on it to make sure it doesn't harden up without you noticing!
+(Don't walk away.
+You can read in the comments about a bunch of people who waited too long and their caramel got too hard.
+Sometimes it takes 5 minutes, sometimes more like 8.)

 - Stir the frosting with a wooden spoon and make sure it is thickening up nicely.
 While it is still pour-able, Pour the icing over the slightly cooled cake and spread to the edges.